The dreaded day of receiving a high electric bill is over!

-We have 1 huge oak tree at every corner of our house.
-YES, in the fall it is a lot of work to rake all the leaves, but during the summer our home is completely shaded.
+We have one huge oak tree at every corner of our house.
+YES, in the fall, it is a lot of work to rake all the leaves, but our home is completely shaded during the summer.

 Your future self will thank you!